Godot-Languages-Support/godot-lang-support/README.md

 Comparable to being in alpha stage.

 1. ### [Ada](https://github.com/MichaelAllenHardeman/gdnative_ada) 👥 🔌 🔧
-   Ada was type-safe before Rust was even born.
    This isn't documented or (probably) stable, but it is still very new.

 1. ### [Dart](https://github.com/mahdisml/DartGodot) 👥 🔌 🏄